Miloš Velimirović: Career

+Personal life

+On 21 April 1956, Velimirović married Norma Goodwin in Cambridge, Massachusetts.
+The couple had 2 children, before later divorcing in 1977.
+On 28 December 1985, Velimirović married Elizabeth Desportes.
+Velimirović became American citizen in 1960.

+After retirement, he continued to reside in Virginia, until his death in 2008, at the age of 85, in Bridgewater.

 Selected works

 A more detailed bibliography of Velimirović's works through about 1993 is available in a family history Velimirovići by Gojko Antić.
 Included in the bibliography are entries documenting translations of Velimirović's writings, primarily into Greek, Serbo-Croatian, and Bulgarian.